 There are no Nintendo 3DS user screenshots for this game.

-There are 212 other screenshots on file for other versions of this game.
+There are 243 other screenshots from other versions of this game or official promotional screenshots.

 - "הנסיך - דו קרב בארמון" -- Hebrew spelling